 The State of Maryland Wellness Plan is a voluntary Wellness Program that is available to all State employees, non-Medicare eligible retirees and enrolled spouses (children are not eligible to participate, regardless of age).
-If you choose to participate in the Wellness Program the eligible participants will be asked to complete wellness activities throughout the 2018 calendar year.
+If you choose to participate in the Wellness Program the eligible participants will be asked to complete wellness activities throughout the 2021 calendar year.
 Once these activities are completed, enrollees will enjoy enhanced benefits such as waiving copays for all Primary Care Physician (PCP) visits and/or a \$5 reduction on Specialist copays by completing age/gender appropriate preventive screenings.
-Members who completed the 2017 wellness activities do not need to complete them again in 2018.